 I booked it for seven days.
 We left after one.
-Here are twelve reasons why:
+Here are eleven reasons why:

-- While you’re waiting in line, the conversation turns to a car prowling – by one of the hotel employees.
+- While you’re waiting in the lobby, the conversation turns to a car prowling – by one of the hotel employees.

 - You have to pay your deposit in cash and don’t plan on picking it up before seven a.m.